Andrew Tate: Early life

 Emory Andrew Tate III was born on 1 December 1986 at the Walter Reed Army Medical Center in Washington, D.C.
-He is multiracial; his African American father, Emory Tate (1958–2015), was a chess international master, while his White English mother, Eileen Tate, worked as a catering assistant.
+He is multiracial; his African American father, Emory Tate (1958–2015), was an Air Force staff sergeant who later became a chess international master, while his White English mother, Eileen Tate, worked as a catering assistant.
 He has a younger brother, Tristan, and a younger sister, Janine.
-He was raised in Chicago, Illinois, and Goshen, Indiana.
+He was raised in Germany, Elkhart, Indiana, and Goshen, Indiana.
 In 1997, after his parents divorced, his mother took him and his brother to Luton in Bedfordshire, England.
-They "lived on Marsh Farm, an infamously rough council estate which Tate has described as the 'worst area of the worst town.'"
+They "lived on Marsh Farm, an infamously rough council estate which Tate has described as the 'worst area of the worst town.
 He was educated at Halyard High School and Luton Sixth Form College.